Mexican Pickled Onions

 - Use a large onion or a few medium onions.

 - Slice the onion as thinly as you can.
-Unless you are a whizz with the knife, that means using a mandolin or a food processor.
+Unless you are a whizz with a sharp chef’s knife, use a mandolin or a food processor.

 - You can store pickled onions in the fridge for at least a month.